-Unjustified exclusion of datapoints
+Unjustified exclusion of datapoints and correction of habitat ecologies

 Lichtig and Lucas (2017) mention that they discarded several extant terrestrial taxa with relatively flat shells from their plots and analyses because they interpreted them as “outliers” (Lichtig & Lucas 2017: p.
 4).
-As the affected species (i.e., Malacochersus tornieri, the pancake tortoise, and Homopus boulengeri, Boulenger’s cape tortoise) are valid biological observations of shell shape, we re-inserted them into the dataset.
+However, the affected species (i.e., Malacochersus tornieri, the pancake tortoise, and Homopus boulengeri, Boulenger’s cape tortoise) are valid biological observations of shell shape and we thus argue that their exclusion was unjustified.
+Lichtig and Lucas (2017) suggested that increased shell flexibility in these turtles justifies their exclusion, as shell flexibility causes varying shell heights.
+However, the “inflation” tactics used by Malacochersus tornieri to lock themselves into crevasses is achieved by soft tissue inflation through an enlarged central plastral fontanelle (Moll & Klemens 1996) and interpulmonary pressure is not sufficient for true shell inflation (Ireland & Gans 1972).
+The osteological flexibility of the shell indeed seems minimal in the absence of true joints between carapacial bones (e.g., NHMUK 1969.2211-2212; UF H85285).
+Thus, although the overall shape of Malacochersus tornieri is certainly unusual for a terrestrial tortoise, we see no well-justified osteological reasons to omit this species a priori, especially if the scientific question is specifically related to osteological measurements and their relation to ecology.
+For Homopus boulengeri, we are not aware of any literature that proposes that this species has a flexible carapace, even if species of the genus Homopus are generally comparatively flat-shelled tortoises.
+Consequentially, we re-inserted both species into our primary dataset.

-We also assigned habitat ecologies to Rhinoclemmys areolata (i.e., terrestrial) and Rhinoclemmys funerea (i.e., aquatic) (Ernst & Barbour 1989), which were previously scored as “not assigned” for their ecologies.
-We furthermore corrected the habitat preference of Malacochersus tornieri from “aquatic” to “terrestrial”.
+We also assigned habitat ecologies to Rhinoclemmys areolata (i.e., terrestrial) and Rhinoclemmys funerea (i.e., aquatic) (Ernst & Barbour 1989), which were previously scored as “not assigned” for their ecologies in the supplements of Lichtig and Lucas (2017).
+We furthermore corrected the habitat preference of Malacochersus tornieri in the data spreadsheet from “aquatic” to “terrestrial”.
 Using this corrected dataset, we reproduced versions of the original plot of Lichtig and Lucas (2017: their figure 3) based on specimen-level data as well as species means.
-We additionally created a plot that uses coronal doming (i.e., carapace width divided by carapace height) as an alternative doming variable, as this is the more typical measure of doming used in the turtle literature (e.g., Benson et al. 2011; Dziomber et al. 2020).